MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Experiments

-\textbf{Problem-Solving Error Identification.} To evaluate the model's performance in identifying erroneous equations in cases where a student's answer is incorrect, we employ two metrics.
+To evaluate the model's performance in identifying erroneous equations in cases where a student's answer is incorrect, we employ two metrics.
 The first is the exact match (EM) ratio, which measures the correspondence between model-detected step and manually annotated step.
-The second metric is the distance, defined as the textual distance between the model-detected errors and the manually labeled errors.
-Textual distance measures the character difference between the predicted and annotated errors, reflecting the model's prediction deviation.\footnote{The details of the distance metric is in Appendix~\ref{sec:dis_metric}.}
+The second metric is ``Distance,'' computed using the Hausdorff distance between the model-detected and manually annotated error spans.
+This metric captures the deviation between predicted and gold spans, even when they do not overlap exactly.

-The results are shown in Table~\ref{tab:error equation}.
-In the time series split setting, non-fine-tuned LLMs achieved an EM ratio of around 30\% without rationale.
+The results are shown in Table~\ref{tab:exp_1_2}.
+Non-fine-tuned LLMs achieved an EM ratio of around 30\% without rationale.
 However, providing rationale reduced the EM ratio for all models, with Llama3 8B showing the largest drop of 16.67\%.
 This may result from differing formats between the rationale and the student's actual process (e.g., \LaTeX{}-formatted), which increases the complexity of error identification.

-For fine-tuned models, the single-task model performed the worst without rationale.
+For fine-tuned models, the multi-task model performed the worst without rationale.
 It rarely identified errors correctly, often gave irrelevant responses, and sometimes failed to output answers.
 Its performance further declined when rationale was included.
-The multi-task model showed a similar pattern.
+The single-task model showed a similar pattern.
 In contrast, the end-to-end model outperformed Llama3 8B without rationale and showed noticeable improvements with rationale.
 This result indicates that fine-tuning with this approach helps the model better understand and utilize rationale for error identification.

-In the leave-one-out setting, Llama3 8B with few-shot prompting performed poorly.
-Other LLMs performed similarly to their results in the time-series split method.
-This result indicates the limitation of smaller parameter models in adapting to different scenarios.
-Among fine-tuned models, the end-to-end model performed consistently, adapting well to unseen question types and problem-solving styles.

-\textbf{Feedback Generation.} We evaluate the quality of these suggestions using five metrics: ROUGE-1, ROUGE-2, ROUGE-L~\citep{lin2004rouge}, BERTScore~\citep{zhangbertscore}, and LLM Rating~\citep{liu2023g}.
-The LLM Rating, using GPT-4 as the evaluator, compares the model generated feedback to the ground truth and assigns a score ranging from 0 to 5, with higher scores indicating better quality.
-The details of the scoring criteria are in Appendix \ref{sec:dis_metric}.
-The results in Table~\ref{tab:teacher advic} show that non-fine-tuned language models perform consistently across the time series and leave-one-out splits.
-Their inability to effectively utilize additional rationales for math problems limits their ability to generate accurate suggestions.